 International standards setting meetings were dull affairs, attended only by technicians.
 No more - in the future, these meetings will become geopolitical battle grounds as countries compete for primacy in new technologies.
-Without diplomats managing technical issues about how to prevent cyber penetrations, but political and geopolitical questions about the motivations of those responsible for the penetrations and about how we can limit what they do. conflicts, we risk returning to the days of multiple technologies with incompatible standards.
+Without diplomats managing conflicts, we risk returning to the days of multiple technologies with incompatible standards.